-About 15% of our campers take the bus to camp.
+About 20% of our east coast campers take the bus to camp.
 The bus service caters to the New York areas of Long Island & Rockland County.
 It’s a nice way to start your summer by making friends on the bus before you arrive at camp!
 The buses are comfortable, air-conditioned, and have a restroom.
 Most campers arrive by car.

 No, actually most kids first arrive at camp not knowing anyone.
 Some campers say it’s actually easier to meet a bunch of new kids when you come to camp by yourself.
 The atmosphere is friendly and welcoming, so it’s real easy to make friends at Cayuga.

 Yes, as long as you and your friend submit a Bunk Request Form.
 There are some conditions to satisfy, like you & your friend must be enrolled in the same camp session, and entering the same grade in September.
 Ask your parents to complete this form that’s on their dashboard.

 Junior Campus cabins house 8-14 kids and 2-3 college-enrolled counselors.
 Teen Campus cabins are a lot larger and have 18-24 teenagers plus 3-4 counselors.